Ali-Makke/TicTacShift/lib/Task_Board.md

 # To DO:

-    -don't let user send more then 5 challenge links within an hour unless the link was opened -add sound effects(in game)
+    -don't let user send more then 5 challenge links within an hour unless the link was opened *remove debug banner
-    -user can add avatar
-    -user can change username
-    -user can change password
-    *remove debug banner

 # In Progress: